finos/regular-table/examples/row_mouse_selection.md

     }
 };
 ```
-Lets write a complement to our `matchingRowSelections()` that returns all the
+We can write a complement to our `matchingRowSelections()` that returns all the
 `RowSelection`s that don't match the input's row.
 ```javascript
 const rejectMatchingRowSelections = ({y, y0, y1}) => {